 Before joining Mizzou, he was a Senior Product Manager at The Boston Globe helping guide mobile strategy and developing new mobile apps and mobile websites for Boston.com and BostonGlobe.com. and then the Director of Product at McClatchy Inc. working with a chain of local media companies (formerly known as newspapers) from California to Pennsylvania.

 In 2010-2011 he was the Digital Media Fellow at the Poynter Institute in St Petersburg, Fla., writing about the use of mobile technology in journalism at http://poynter.org/mobilemedia.
-He has presented at numerous conferences and webinars on the topics of mobile media, change leadership, multimedia newsroom management and photojournalism.
+He has presented at numerous conferences and webinars on the topics of product management, user experience, mobile media, change leadership, multimedia newsroom management and photojournalism.

 In 2011 Kiesow also served as a Knight-McCormick Leadership Fellow, a program run by the Knight Digital Media Center and the Annenberg School for Communication & Journalism at the University of Southern California.
 In 2009 he was a Poynter-McCormick Change Leadership Fellow in a change management teaching program at the Poynter Institute.